flutter/website/src/docs/cookbook/gestures/dismissible.md

             return Dismissible(
               // Each Dismissible must contain a Key.
 Keys allow Flutter to
-              // uniquely identify Widgets.
+              // uniquely identify widgets.
               key: Key(item),
-              // We also need to provide a function that tells our app
+              // Provide a function that tells the app
               // what to do after an item has been swiped away.
               onDismissed: (direction) {
-                // Remove the item from our data source. setState(() {
+                // Remove the item from the data source. setState(() {
                   items.removeAt(index);
                 });

-                // Then show a snackbar!
+                // Then show a snackbar.
                 Scaffold.of(context)
                     .showSnackBar(SnackBar(content: Text("$item dismissed")));
               },
-              // Show a red background as the item is swiped away
+              // Show a red background as the item is swiped away.
               background: Container(color: Colors.red),
               child: ListTile(title: Text('$item')),
             );